google/minions/README.md

 ## Developers

+We warmly welcome contributions, in particular of additional detectors (which are hopefully fairly easy to write once you get the hang of the APIs).
+Please read the [contributing](CONTRIBUTING.md) policy first.

 ### Build environment

 Minions has been developed using [Bazel](https://bazel.io), an opensource build infrastructure by Google.
 Bazel can compile multiple languages using a common idiom cross platform, which is a nice property to have for Minions.